premail/premail/README.md

 │   ├── showConfig
 │   ├── formatTemplates
 │   ├── clean.generated
-│   ├── build.styles
+│   ├─┬ <parallel>
-│   ├── build.email
+│   │ ├── build.content
+│   │ └── build.styles
-│   └── build.text
+│   └── build.render
+├── build.content
+├── build.styles
+├── build.render
 ├─┬ watch            Watch design and configuration files and rebuild (formatted, with comments) as necessary.
 Flags from `gulp build` can also be used.
 │ └─┬ <series>
 │   ├── showConfig
 │   ├── formatTemplates
+│   ├─┬ <parallel>
+│   │ ├── build.content
-│   ├── build.styles
+│   │ └── build.styles
-│   ├── build.email
+│   ├── build.render
 │   └── watchEmail
 ├── formatTemplates  Format templates with Prettier.
-├─┬ clean            Remove generated files from the current design or email.
+├── clean.generated  Remove generated files from the current design or email.
-│ └─┬ <parallel>
-│   └── clean.generated
 ├── showConfig       Display the current configuration being used when rendering your email files.
 Use with --debug ├── listTemplates    List all templates that will be processed.
 Use with --debug └── test             Run an empty gulp function for testing.